Benefits: Educational, economic, cultural, and ecological

 The Reserves face many environmental challenges — increasing vessel traffic, water pollution, abandoned fishing gear which continues to kill fish, habitat destruction, and shoreline modification.
 Monitoring and learning about these aquatic ecosystems and the species they support is key to better understanding how we can protect our state’s waters through legislation and management actions.
 Just visiting an Aquatic Reserve deepens your understanding of the environments we are fighting to protect and leaves you with a greater sense of connection and purpose.

-Volunteer citizen scientists are vital to these efforts.
+Volunteer community scientists are vital to these efforts.

 Monitoring events also occur year-round, and you don’t need previous scientific experience to be a great volunteer!
 Contact our Americorps Aquatic Reserves Monitoring & Stewardship Coordinator if you are interested in getting outside and helping at Cherry Point or Fidalgo Bay Aquatic Reserve or if you are interested in attending a Citizen Stewardship Committee meeting.
 Visit www.aquaticreserves.org for more information about each Aquatic Reserve and the statewide DNR program.